 Grilled Carrots on a Foreman Grill Recipe

-Grilling carrots takes a little a bit of knife skill and some patience.
+Grilling carrots takes a little bit of knife skill and some patience.
 Carrots don’t come in one size, so you do need to slice them down to be uniform.

-Carrots are crunchy and sweet by nature.
-That is what is delightful about them.
-When grilling carrots you want to retain some of that crunch for freshness.
 Grilling also brings out more of the inherent sweetness.
 I personally like a little snap to my grilled vegetables.
 If you want the vegetables to be softer increase the grilling time.
 Be sure to watch the carrots so that they don’t get scorched.
 The natural sugars can burn.

 Nutritional Value of Fresh Carrots

-We have all been told to eat carrots for better eyesight.
-But, “don’t eat too many because you will turn orange”.
-I thought that last part was an old wives tale.
 One of my college friends ate lots of carrots every day while trying to lose weight and her skin actually did have an orange glow to it.
-It seemed coincidental, but her doctor confirmed that it can happen.
+It seemed coincidental, but her doctor confirmed that it could happen.
 Who knew?

 Carrots are loaded with beta-carotene.
 That is what gives them their color.
-It is also what makes them high in anti-oxidants that we need to fight damaging, disease causing, free radicals.
+It is also what makes them high in anti-oxidants that we need to fight damaging, disease-causing, free radicals.

 Carrots are a great source of vitamin A, supplying us with over 550 percent of the Recommended Daily Amount (RDA).
 Vitamin A is essential for eye and skin health.
 These sweet root vegetables are also a great source of dietary fiber.
 Read more about the nutritional value of carrots here at Nutrition and You.